mozilla-services/socorro/e2e-tests/README.md

 On Linux:

-    Install Xvfb and run the tests with it's xvfb-run binary.
+    Install Xvfb and run the tests with its xvfb-run binary.
 For example, if you run tests like::

         $ py.test ...